 Help us, help you

 As clients, you play an integral role in the design process.
-Without your input and intimate knowledge of your business, the process of designing a website would be taught to accomplish.
+Without your input and intimate knowledge of your business, the process of designing a website would be tough to accomplish.
 Good design comes from partnerships between designers and clients when all team members are in sync with each other.

 While there is no single design process that works for every project, the overall approach is usually similar.
 And as with most humans, designers are creatures of habit.
 We like to stay as close to our process as we can.